k9mail/k9mail.app/_posts/2016-11-24-OpenPGP Considerations Part I.md

 Complexity in the user interface is *bad*.
 For most users, the bearable complexity for a "How secure am I?" indicator is two states: "You are safe", and "You are not safe".
-We're already in trouble with handling expired or revoked keys, and insecure algorithms, but those aren't thing we can get rid of easily.
+We're already in trouble with handling expired or revoked keys, and insecure algorithms, but those aren't things we can get rid of easily.
 An indicator state for authenticated but non-confidential communication introduces a whole set of states of "I have no idea what is going on" to everyone but the most technical of users.
 Right into the place where we really want to inform the user about *important stuff*, in a way that is *as clear and concise* as possible.